arthuro555/THNK/docs/docs/getting-started/creating-a-scene.md

 Every THNK scene must respect three rules:

 1. Code needs to be under either a client or server condition.
 Group and comments are fine, but actual events cannot be
 2. There can be only 1 server and 1 client code condition.
-Use subevents instead of repeating the condition.
+Use sub-events instead of repeating the condition.
 3. The client code must always go before the server code.

 While it won't break your game immediately to disrespect those rules, they can lead to unexpected behavior and bugs that will be hard for you to diagnose and fix.